 The Grand Hotel Excelsior opened its doors to its first guests in late 2007.
 Right from the start it was very clear that the product and service offerings were to be of a superior nature.
 The hotel prides itself in attracting and retaining a faithful following of leisure and business guests as well as prominent international personalities.

 Book your room at the Excelsior (click booking form).
-You may also book an Excelsior room - or other rooms in other hotels in Malta throughBooking.com.
+You may also book an Excelsior room - or other rooms in other hotels in Malta - throughBooking.com.
 For logistical purposes, please make sure that your lodging will be on the main island, Malta, and not on the islands of Gozo or Comino.

 IJAS is not responsible for lodging and does not handle any lodging applications.